PRUBHTEJ/alexa-skills-json-code/README.md

 # alexa-skills-json-code
-This file consists of json code of the 1st alexa skill i have created i.e. Randomised facts .
+This file consists of json code of my alexa skills .